replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 ![Creating the Preflights Template](../assets/creating-the-preflights-template.png)

-After creating the file, you may have to click on the filename to make sure it is opened.
+After creating the file, click on the filename to make sure it is opened.

 Add the following to the file.
-As noted above, there's a lot of templating to make sure naming, labels, and annotations are consistent.
-If you look beyond that, we're really just creating a secret that will have for some string data at the key `preflight.yaml`.
+As noted above, there is a lot of templating to make sure naming, labels, and annotations are consistent.
+If you look beyond that, we are really just creating a secret that will have some string data at the key `preflight.yaml`.
 Also note the label `troubleshoot.sh/kind: preflight` which identifies the secret for the `preflight` command.